ericjang/aibook/sources/chapter03.md

-Many researchers have called for our systems to utilize more assumptions in our models, either in replacement of or in addition to huge amounts of data.
-Depending on who you are speaking to, this is called “causal reasoning”,  “symbolic methods”, “interpretable models”.

 knowing how to build a superhuman chess player does not mean we know how to build a human-like mind that also knows how to play chess.

-The “operating system”’s role is to coordinate the execution of multiple applications simultaneously.
-Furthermore, there are big integrative questions here.
-Do we build some kind of “hierarchical” controller that decides which “application” to run?
-What applications do we pre-package the system with, and what if we need to learn a new application?

-Even if we had all the individual pieces of Moravec’s landscape above, there’s still the challenge of how all these “intelligence” applications coordinate with each other to realize a system that can borrow
-The process of executing some application, we receive a stream of information.

-these capabilities sometimes feed into one another to enable each other.
-For example, memory can aid learning.
-When we sleep at night, our brain replays memories to us - jumbled together in the form of a limited consciousness experiencing dreams.
-Dreaming is thought to be important to the learning process.
-But if these pieces are dependencies of each other, how do we approximate these functions separately?
-Is Common sense reasoning an individual module, or an operating-system piece that talks to other modules?
-Does it even make sense to impose a hierarchical control scheme where the “operating system” asks various pieces (curiosity, planning, etc) to perform their specialized function, like a conductor at an orchestra?
-Or is it just a cacophony of neural regions, like a jazz band where nobody is really “in charge” but the whole thing works out anyway?
-As was shown in recent years of AI research, the water level on AI rises on translation and driving, yet each of these solutions does not offer us much insight by way of making progress on all the other problems in Moravec’s landscape.

 Academic Culture